Parent Resources

 Car Riders

-Each family that indicates car rider on the CCPS transportation form will receive a LSE sign with your student(s) name(s).
+Each family that indicates car rider on the CCPS transportation form will receive an LSE sign with your student(s) name(s).
 This sign must be displayed during pick-up in the afternoon.

 MORNING DROP OFF & AFTERNOON PICK-UP PROCEDURES